AttockOffice85/node-websurfer/README.md

     ```bash
     cd frontend
     ```

 5.1.
+Set up the environment variables:

+    Create a `.env` file in the root directory of the frontend dir based on the `.env.example` file provided.

+    Example `.env` file:
+    ```env
+    REACT_APP_API_URL=http://localhost:8080
+    ```

+5.2.
 Install the required dependencies and run the frontend server:

     ```bash
     npm install